Mike’s Top Ten of 1953

 The Big Heat is one of the great noirs of all time.
 Directed by Fritz Lang, it has Glenn Ford as a cop who takes on a crime syndicate after his wife is murdered.
 Also starring Gloria Grahame and Lee Marvin.
 It’s great.
 Julius Caesar is the best version of Shakespeare’s play put to screen.
 It’s directed by Joseph L. Mankiewicz and has Re Harrison as Caesar, Marlon Brando as Marc Antony and James Mason as Brutus.
 It’s loaded with stars, too.
 John Gielgud, Greer Garson, Deborah Kerr, Louis Calhern and Edmund O’Brien.
 This is a movie that further shows just how amazing Brando was.
 Because he was both an amazing actor but also known as a “mumbler.”
 None of that here.
 That dude could act.
 Vice Squad is a fun noir with Edward G. Robinson as a police captain solving all the cases put in front of him.
 That’s pretty much it.
 Really entertaining, and it has Paulette Goddard in it too.

 Titanic is about some sort of major boat event.
 No one really remembers it now.
 And they definitely didn’t remake it 44 years later into a major film that everyone knows.
 It’s mostly a melodrama with Clifton Webb and Barbara Stanwyck as a couple with marital problems who happen to be aboard the ship.
 It’s not directly about the sinking of the ship (even though it clearly is).
 There’s also a bunch of other big-name actors involved, like Robert Wagner, Thelma Ritter, Brian Aherne and Richard Basehart.
 The Wild One is an incredibly iconic film.
 Everyone know that image of Marlon Brando on the motorcycle.
 Less people could tell you specifically what this movie is about.
 Really all you need to know is that it’s motorcycle gangs.
 But still.
 It’s more about the image of Brando than the actual film.
 Though the film is a lot of fun.
 Lee Marvin plays the rival gang leader.
+Houdini is, not surprisingly, a biopic of Harry Houdini starring Tony Curtis and Janet Leigh.
+It’s fun.

 The Glass Wall is a noir about a stowaway on a ship to New York.
 He says he should be allowed to stay because he helped the allies during the war.
 Though he doesn’t know anything about the man he saved other than his first name and the fact that he was a paratrooper.
 They prepare to send him back to Europe, and he runs away.
 And the rest of the film is him on the run, trying to track the man down who can prove who he is.
 It’s a really solid film.
 Man in the Attic is a remake of The Lodger.
 Jack Palance is a mysterious man who rents the attic of a boarding house, and the couple who owns the house begins to suspect he may actually be Jack the Ripper.
 Directed by Hugo Fregonese, who made a handful of great noirs.
 One image I will never forget from this film is Jack Palance frantically driving a horse-drawn carriage, looking like an insane person.
 The War of the Worlds is one of the most sci fi films ever made.
 Yeah, people know the remake, but this is the classic version.
 They’re both good.

 Mogambo is John Ford’s remake of Red Dust, from 1932.
 Both movies star Clark Gable as a game hunter who gets caught between two women.
 Here, it’s Ava Gardner and Grace Kelly.
 It’s good.
 Looks great, lots of sex, and great performances by its actors.
 Jeopardy is a really fun noir.
 Barbara Stanwyck is on vacation with her family in Mexico when her husband gets trapped under a piece of wood that no one can move.
 And then the tide starts coming in.
 So she’s got to rush to find help for him before he drowns.
 Though the only person she can get to help is a man on the run from police.
-Niagara is one of the movies that launched Marilyn Monroe to superstardom.
-It’s a thriller.
-She and Joseph Cotten play one of a pair of couples on vacation in Niagara Falls.
-Things quickly escalate into murder.

 Big Leaguer is a fun Robert Aldrich B movie with Edward G. Robinson as a baseball scout evaluating young talent to see if they’re worthy of signing.
 And the film is him scouting a bunch of people, trying to pick out which one is best.
 For you theater fans, this is the baseball version of A Chorus Line.
 It’s only 70 minutes, and it’s really entertaining.
 Forever Female is a Ginger Rogers movie about an aging actress who refuses to admit she’s too old to play the ingenue anymore.
 William Holden is a playwright who has written a play with roles for a mother and daughter.
 Rogers wants to play the daughter and refuses to admit that she’s more suited to play the mother role.
 It’s a nice romantic comedy.
 By the Light of the Silvery Moon is the sequel to On Moonlight Bay.
 It continues the story of Doris Day and Gordon MacRae.
 Another fun, Technicolor musical.
 No more, no less.